TEST REPORT – DOCULUS LUMUS

 British Palestine Passport 1937.
 The digital zoom of any camera does allow you an even bigger magnification.

 (iPhone 5s photo, 15x magnification, 15x magnification + iPhone 5s max. digital zoom)

 (1000 THB Thai banknote, iPhone 5s photo and 15x magnification)

 Incident light with 4 bright LEDs (bright field illumination) allows checking even the most delicate printed details like micro text or nano text.

 UV Light Mode

-The UV light mode with its 4 strong UV LEDs (365 nm) allows an optimal depiction of UV security inks through the lens as well as from the side from short distance.
-Also deviations / observation e.g. in handwriting (signature) are visible by UV Light.
-The use of ultraviolet or infrared light sources may visualise erased ink, particularly if the ink has been erased using a chemical solvent.
+The UV light mode with its 4 bright UV LEDs (365 nm) allows an optimal depiction of UV security inks through the lens as well as from the side from a short distance.
+Also, deviations/observation, e.g., in handwriting (signature), are visible by UV Light.
+The use of ultraviolet or infrared light sources may visualize erased ink, notably if the ink has been deleted using a chemical solvent.